Avid Free DV

-Avid Free DV is a non-linear editing video editing software application which was made by Avid Technology.
-Avid discontinued this product, stating: "Effective September 1, 2007, Avid is discontinuing the Avid Free DV application offer, and has no immediate plans to make an updated version available."
+Avid Free DV is a non-linear editing video editing software application developed by Avid Technology.
+Avid introduced Free DV in January 2003 at the 2003 MacWorld Expo; the company discontinued it in September 2007.

-It was intended to give editors a sample of the Avid interface to use in deciding whether or not to purchase Avid software, so when compared with other Avid products its features were relatively minimal.
+Free DV was intended to give editors a sample of the Avid interface to use in deciding whether or not to purchase Avid software, so when compared with other Avid products its features were relatively minimal.
 When it was available it was not limited by time or watermarking, so it could be used as a non-linear editor for as long as desired.

 Comparisons

 When compared with other consumer-end non-linear editors such as iMovie and Windows Movie Maker, it sported more powerful video processing tools, but lacked the ease-of-use and shallow learning curve emphasized in similar programs because it had the full interface of the professional Avid system.
 However, Avid did offer a number of flash-based tutorials to help new users learn how to use the program for capturing, editing, clipping, processing, and outputting audio/video, among other things.